Marciland/Pen-and-Paper/README.md

 # Das Schwarze Auge 5 Tools
-Tools Sammlung um Charaktere zu erstellen, Abenteuer zu planen oder Online zu spielen.
+Software that provides the ability to create heros based on the dark eye core rules v5 and play with friends.

-# This is never meant to be used by anyone except me and my friends.
+# This was never meant to be used by anyone except me and my friends.
 I do not guarantee that this software is working as intended.
+I will not provide any other UI language than german.